adidas/api-guidelines/general-guidelines/validating-api-descriptions.md

 or go to the official [Spectral documentation](https://stoplight.io/p/docs/gh/stoplightio/spectral/docs/guides/cli.md).

-Spectral can also be used from within Javascript.
+Spectral can also be used from within JavaScript.
 For details on how to accomplish this, please refer to the [documentation](https://stoplight.io/p/docs/gh/stoplightio/spectral/docs/guides/javascript.md).

 ## Validating with Adidas API Guidelines